 Historic Richmond Town honors the everyday.
-This living history museum, tucked near La Tourette Park in central Staten Island, re-creates life as lived by ordinary people in the 19th century—if not accurate to the last tiny detail then certainly, in the words of one of its tradespeople, “in the spirit of.”
+This living history museum, tucked near La Tourette Park in central Staten Island, re-creates life as lived by ordinary people in the 19th century—if not accurate to the last tiny detail then certainly, as one of the tradespeople says, “in the spirit of.”

 Many of the buildings have been on this plot for centuries; those that haven’t are historic structures moved from elsewhere on Staten Island.
 And some of those tradespeople have been here for decades, passing on their craft to apprentices or other family members.
 The real-life cast reads a little like that of a 19th-century small-town novel: the printer is married to the tinsmith, who learned her craft from the village founder’s son and whose father is the carpenter.